Power Macintosh 7100: Codename lawsuits

 The Power Macintosh 7100's internal code name was "Carl Sagan, one of the three "fraud" code names (Pilt Down Man, Cold Fusion, and Carl Sagan) referring to the PowerPC processor pretending to be a 68000.
 Though the project name was internal, it was revealed to the public in a 1993 issue of MacWeek.
 Sagan, worried that the public might interpret this as an endorsement which sullied his name, reportedly contacted Apple and threatened to sue unless they could prove the codename did not officially link to his intellectual property and identity.
 After they reportedly refused, he wrote a letter to the editor that appeared in a 1994 issue of MacWeek, seeking to inform their readers of the situation.

 Following the letter, a rogue programmer at Apple renamed the project to "BHA (for Butt-Head Astronomer).
-Sagan then sued Apple for libel over the new name, but since the new codename was a expression of opinion, not fact, he lost his case.
+Sagan then sued Apple for libel over the new name, but since the new codename was an expression of opinion, not fact, he lost his case.
 Sagan continued pursuing lawsuits.
 When he sued Apple again, this time for the original use of his name, he lost this suit as well.
 Sagan and Apple, apparently not wishing to engage in a series of lawsuits over the issue, came to an out-of-court agreement in November 1995, leading to Apple making a statement of apology.
 The engineers on the project made a third and final name change from "BHA" to "LAW", short for "Lawyers are Wimps".